September 18 - 21, 2018

 • Communicate with power: Develop executive presence with effective verbal and non-verbal skills learned with a Yale Drama School acting coach.

-• Build a professional brand strategy: Articulate your value proposition and create a career strategy to support your goal to work in senior management.
+• Build an authentic leadership style: Articulate your value proposition and create a career strategy to support your goal to work in senior management.

 Who should attend